pilgrimtabby/pilgrim-autosplitter/04-settings.md

 ## Frames per second

+{: .important }
+LOWERING THIS SETTING CAN DRAMATICALLY REDUCE CPU USAGE!

 The amount of frames per second Pilgrim Autosplitter captures and processes.

-The lower the FPS, the less energy used, but you might miss frames if you lower the FPS below your capture card's limit or your game's framerate.
+A good rule of thumb is to use half your game's FPS.
+If you play Super Mario 64, then you would use 15 (Super Mario 64 is 30 FPS).
+You might be able to use an even lower FPS if your split images use elements that stay on the screen for a long time.

+If your split images contain elements that are only onscreen for one frame, use your game's FPS.

+Framerates higher than 60 FPS are not supported.

-Minimum: `20`
+Minimum: `10`
+Default: `30`
 Maximum: `60`

 ## Open screenshots

-When selected, Pilgrim Autosplitter will open automatically open screenshots for you in your computer's default image viewer.
+When selected, Pilgrim Autosplitter will open automatically open screenshots in your default image viewer.

 ## Default threshold

 The current video feed and the current split image must match this much for Pilgrim Autosplitter to split.

-If splits are happening too often, try increasing this value.
+If splits are happening too easily, try increasing this value.

 This value [can be adjusted]({% link 03-customize-splits.md %}#threshold) for individual splits.